VictoriiaShtyreva/Backend-QuickMartEcommerce/README.md

 ![EF Core](https://img.shields.io/badge/EF%20Core-v.8-cyan)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-v.16-drakblue)

 The repository is an integral part of my capstone final project of the Full Stack Program at [Integrify](https://www.integrify.io/).
 It is the back-end component of an e-commerce application that showcases the capabilities which online retailers to operate.
 The data is retrieved, and can be created, deleted etc. through an API, an API which is running on ASP.
 NET Core.
 The application is passed with user authentication selected roles for user.
-Registering as a customer gives you the liberty to place product into cart, create an order, manage your history, and review a product.
+Registering as a customer gives you the liberty to create an order, manage your history, and review a product.
 The administrator is able to do CRUD operations on the products, user- and all the orders from his own dashboard too.

 - Frontend: TypeScript, React, Redux Toolkit, React Router, Material UI, Jest
 - Backend: ASP.NET Core, Entity Framework Core, PostgreSQL